Bradley Setzler

 Fields:

-• labor market structure, wage inequality
+• Local labor market adjustment to

 Publications